ThioJoe/YT-Spammer-Purge/README.md

 Allows you to purge all comments left by a user on a specific video or across the entire channel.

+**How to Download:** Click the "[Releases](https://github.com/ThioJoe/YouTube-Spammer-Purge/releases)" link on the right, then on the latest release, under 'Assets' click to download "YouTubeSpammerPurge.exe".

 ## Purpose
 Recently, there has been a massive infestation of spam on YouTube where fake impersonator accounts leave spam/scam replies to hundreds of users on a creator's videos.
 For some god-forsaken reason, YouTube offers no way to delete all comments by a specific user at once, meaning you must delete them one by one BY HAND.